Ruf CTR3: The Mid Engined 911

 What looks like a Gumpert Apollo and a Carrera GT is actually a 911

 Your eyes are not deceiving you.
 This is a Porsche 911.
-Sure, it's a 11 inches longer than a regular 911, has a massive rear spoiler, and a completely different body type, but it was a 911 to begin.
-The supercar features a particular platform from Multimatic, the builder of the latest Ford GT hypercar.
-As stated before, it is around 11 inches linger than a standard 911 (27.9 cm), to fit the 3.8-litre bi-turbocharged flat six, sitting just ahead of the rear axle.
+Sure, it's a 11 inches longer than a regular 911, has a massive rear spoiler, and a completely different body type, but it was a 911 at it's "birth."
+This supercar features a particular platform from Multimatic, the builder of the latest Ford GT hypercar.
+Its extra 11 inches (27.9 cm) is required to fit the 3.8-litre bi-turbocharged flat six, sitting just ahead of the rear axle.
 Unlike the 911, this flat six pumps over 765 buff horses (571 kilowatts).
 Like the 911, however, all of those prancing horses are powered to the rear wheels via a seven speed dual clutch.
-Unsatisfied with a dual clutch?
+Not satisfied with a dual clutch?
 Ruf has you covered with a six speed manual.
-With a setup like that, you can get propelled an estimated 236 miles per hour, faster than a 911 by over 40 miles per hour!
+With a setup like that, you can get propelled an estimated 236 miles per hour, 40 MPH faster than a 911!

 Looks like a 991 from the front.

-Though the CTR3 is a wonderful, Porsche-resembled creation, particularly the nose resembling a 991 911, fewer than 40 were made, and only 7 of the Clubsport, shown above.
-This one comes in an "Oak Green", with a vent routed to the bonnet area to give air cooling the engine.
-Slits behind the door, smaller than a 911 Turbo's also a likely outlet for air to vent the internal heat.
-The low deck and massive spoiler are a prominent section to the sportiness of this car.
+Though the CTR3 is a wonderful, Porsche-like creation, particularly its nose with a striking resemblance to a generation 991 911, fewer than 40 were made.
+In fact, only seven of the Clubsport, shown above, were built.
+The Clubsport shown below comes in an "Oak Green", with a vent routed to the bonnet area to give air cooling the engine.
+Slits behind the door, smaller than a 911 Turbo's, are a likely outlet for air to vent the internal heat.
+The low deck and massive spoiler are a prominent aspect of this car's sportiness.